-Each summer the Grass Valley Police Department operates the G.R.E.A.T.
-Summer Youth Academy, a youth prevention program.
-This is a week-long program that Probation assists to inspire and empower a child with the life skills to become successful.
+Each summer the Grass Valley Police Department operates a youth prevention program, the G.R.E.A.T.
+Summer Youth Academy.
+This is a two-week long program that Probation assists in to inspire and empower a child with the life skills to become successful.
 They encounter new experiences to form their life path, build self-confidence and develop leadership skills to become responsible role models within their community.
 Lesson plans include effective communication, active listening and empathy, anger management, refusal skills, decision making and goal setting.